Snaffle bit

 A snaffle bit is the most common type of bit used while riding horses.
-It consists of a bit mouthpiece with a ring on each side and acts with direct pressure.
-A bridle utilizing only a snaffle bit is often called a "snaffle bridle", particularly in the English riding disciplines.
-A bridle that carries two bits, a curb bit and a snaffle, or "bradoon", is called a double bridle.
+It consists of a mouthpiece and two rings.
+The mouthpieces may be jointed.
+A snaffle gives direct pressure on the horse's mouth and has no leveraging shank.
+A bridle utilizing only a snaffle bit is often called a "snaffle bridle", particularly in English riding.
+A double bridle carries two bits, a curb bit and a thin snaffle called a "bradoon".

-A snaffle is not necessarily a bit with a jointed bit mouthpiece, as is often thought.
-A bit is a snaffle because it creates direct pressure without leverage on the mouth.
-It is a bit without a shank.
-Therefore, a single- or double-jointed mouthpiece, though the most common designs for snaffle bits, does not make a bit a snaffle.
-Even a mullen mouth (a solid, slightly curved bar) or a bar bit is a snaffle.

 Action

 The snaffle bit works on several parts of the horse's mouth; the mouthpiece of the bit acts on the tongue and bars, the lips of the horse also feel pressure from both the mouthpiece and the rings.
 The rings also serve to act on the side of the mouth, and, depending on design, the sides of the jawbone.

 A snaffle is sometimes mistakenly thought of as "any mild bit".
 While direct pressure without leverage is milder than pressure with leverage, nonetheless, certain types of snaffle bits can be extremely harsh when manufactured with wire, twisted metal or other "sharp" elements.
 A thin or rough-surfaced snaffle, used harshly, can damage a horse's mouth.

 Curb chains or straps have no effect on a true snaffle because there is no leverage to act upon.
 English riders do not add any type of curb strap or curb chain to a snaffle bit.
 While some riders in western disciplines do add a curb strap to the rings, it is merely a "hobble" for the rings, has no leverage effect and is there only as a safety feature to prevent the rings from being pulled through the mouth of the horse, should the animal gape open its mouth in an attempt to avoid the bit, an outcome prevented in an English bridle by the presence of a cavesson noseband.